Wills Lawyer Des Moines IA

 Your relationships have changed.
 It is not uncommon for people’s relationships to change over time.
-If you no longer get along with the people named in your will, such as your beneficiaries, executor or guardian for your children, it is time to contact your wills lawyer in Des Moines, IA and make the necessary changes to your will.
+If you no longer get along with the people named in your wills, such as your beneficiaries, executor, or guardian for your children, it is time to contact your wills lawyer in Des Moines, IA, and make the necessary changes to your will.

 You were diagnosed with a medical condition.
 If you recently found out that you have a serious medical condition, it is definitely time to have another look at your will.
 Your lawyer may advise you to appoint a healthcare proxy in case you lose the ability to make good decisions in the future.

 According to a caring.com 2022 wills survey, 56% of Americans believe that estate planning is important but 66% of adults don’t have a will in place.
 Here are some recent estate planning statistics: